pshrmn/foraging/README.md

     cache = Cache("cache_folder")

 ###Fetch
-A fetcher takes a url and return the html contents of the corresponding web page.
+A fetcher takes a url and return the DOM (as parsed by `lxml`) of the corresponding web page.
 Requests can either be static (default) or dynamic.
-In order to make dynamic requests, the `make_dynamic` function needs to be called.
+In order to make dynamic requests, the `make_dynamic` function needs to be called on the fetcher.

 Arguments: